LSanten/MMS-Bubbles/Zettelkasten/MILIT-B.md

 ### **[Climate Crossfire: How NATO’s 2% military spending targets contribute to climate breakdown](https://www.tni.org/en/publication/climate-crossfire)**

-- at least 5.5% of all emissions by global military (not including conflict emissions)
+- at least 5.5% of all GHG emissions are emitted by global military (not including conflict emissions)
-- spendings increased 21% since 2013
+- world-wide military spendings increased 21% since 2013
+- the military is used increasingly to *push away* climate migrants and social uprisings due to climate injustice (also see Slide on Arms exports from wealthy countries to climate vulnerable countries)

 ![](../media/cleanshot_2023-11-28-at-07-47-40@2x.png)